ProspectPyxis/derive_jserror/README.md

 (see example [here](https://docs.rs/wasm-bindgen/0.2.87/wasm_bindgen/struct.JsError.html#complex_example)
 at `wasm_bindgen` documentation).
-For a library with both a WASM build and a standard library build, however, this could create a redundant API, with multiple `#[wasm_bindgen]` options that only wrap the internal function.
+For a library with both a WASM build and a standard library build, however, this could create a redundant API with multiple `#[wasm_bindgen]` functions that only wrap the internal function.

 An alternative solution is to trivially implement `Into<JsValue>` for the error type: